chaos-genius/chaosgenius-docs/docs/Data_Sources_Catalog/google-analytics.md

 1. Log into the Google Account that has Administrator permissions on Google Analytics.
 2. Go to the [Service Account page](https://console.developers.google.com/iam-admin/serviceaccounts) and click "Create service account".
 3. Add a JSON key for new Service Account and copy the contents of the downloaded JSON file into the "Credentials JSON" field.

+You can follow the [Airbyte getting started guide for Google Analytics](https://docs.airbyte.io/integrations/sources/google-analytics-v4#getting-started-airbyte-open-source).

 ### Giving Service Account access to Google Analytics